Biomarker-Development-at-INM7/JTrack-Documents/docs/source/Social.rst

 General Settings
 ^^^^^^^^^^^^^^^^

-to Install this app first go to the Google Play Store on your Android phone
+to Install this app first go to the Google Play Store on your Android phone.

 |

 .. image:: image/Social/social_1.png